Hello World in Java on Windows

 I couldn't get a Java runtime to install.
 Any advice?
 Try downloading Java using the Windows 7, XP offline installer.

 Can I use a different version of Java?
-Yes, but you will have to configure the Windows environment variables (PATH and CLASSPATH) and DrJava compiler properties yourself.
+Yes, but you will have to configure the Windows environment variables and DrJava compiler properties yourself.

 Can I use an IDE other than DrJava?
 Yes you can use another IDE (such as Eclipse) but you will have to configure the IDE properties yourself (such as the classpath).
 If you have a 64-bit version of Java, install the 64-bit version of Eclipse.